ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 #### Creating an array

-When you create an array, say in Java, a memory address needs to be reserved to store the required amount of boxes.
-Let's create an array to hold the integer of 10.
+Instead of physical boxes, computers store the array elements inside a memory address.
+When you create an array, say in Java, a memory address needs to be reserved to store the required amount of elements.
+Let's create an array to hold the integer -- ten.

 {% highlight java %}
 // reserve a space for one element in memory